 Technology-based assessments have had a significant impact on the recruitment process, improving efficiency, accuracy, consistency, candidate experience, hiring outcomes, and diversity while reducing costs.
 As technology continues to evolve, we can expect to see even more innovative solutions for recruiting top talent.

-Increased Use of Artificial Intelligence: As artificial intelligence (AI) continues to evolve, we can expect to see more widespread use of AI-powered tools in hiring assessments.
+Increased Use of Artificial Intelligence: As artificial intelligence (AI) continues to evolve, we can expect to see more widespread use of AI-powered tools in skill assessments.
 This includes using natural language processing (NLP) to evaluate candidate responses and using machine learning algorithms to identify patterns and predict candidate success.

-Gamification: Gamification is becoming increasingly popular in hiring assessments as a way to make the process more engaging and interactive for candidates.
+Gamification: Gamification is becoming increasingly popular in skill assessments as a way to make the process more engaging and interactive for candidates.
 This includes using games and simulations to assess candidate skills and abilities.